Simple-to-Follow, Thrifty Kitchen Secrets

 - Pickle with it.
 You can reuse the vinegar from shop-bought pickles to pickle your own onions, beetroot, or other produce.

 - Make a salad dressing.
 I sometimes use left-over pickle vinegar to make a salad dressing (recipe below).

 Add to your used vinegar all or any of the following, according to taste:

 - a little crushed garlic

 - a little soy sauce

+- Make herb ice cubes.
 Alternatively, put the chopped leaves in an ice cube tray, add a little water, and freeze.
-You will then have frozen herb ice cubes, which you can bag up, and use for cooking as required.
+You will then have frozen herb ice cubes, which you can bag up and use for cooking as required.
 These do take up slightly more room in your freezer than storing in plastic bags.

-Or you can dump teabags on them – it saves dirtying your work surface.
+- Place teabags on them.
+Or you can dump teabags on them; it saves dirtying your work surface.